Chirag008inf/Professional-Boilerplate/README.md

 # Professional-Boilerplate
-This repository tries to create the best proper SEO Optimized HTML Boilerplate which is expressive.
+This repository tries to create the best proper SEO Optimized HTML Boilerplate which is very expressive.